Results tagged ‘ Jed Hoyer ’

 – Carrie Muskat

-What the Cubs front office is looking for is progress.
+Q: What are the Cubs looking for pitching-wise?

 – Carrie Muskat